superluminar-io/statista-cdk-workshop/docs/labs/lab_4/1_hands_on.md

 Open the ECS console and you'll see an empty ECS cluster running already.
 Since it's a Fargate cluster, it doesn't cost anything, as we aren't running any tasks yet.

-Previously, we created a security group rule to allow access to the database from our own IP address manually.
+Now, we need to adjust the security group rule to allow access from the ECS-hosted todo-service.
-Now, we'll automate the security group rule for the ECS-hosted todo-service.
+We will be doing that by referencing the ECS task security group in the database security group.
 For that, we need both security groups in one Stack.
 It's better to set up the necessary security group rule in the EcsStack, since it's the one that depends on the database and not the other way around.

-We could pass the whole database object to the ECS stack, or just the security group.
+We could pass the whole database object to the ECS stack or just the security group.
 Both would work, but the former breaches the least-privilege principle.
 Even better than the security group, we can pass the `Connections` property of the database cluster, which contains the security group of the database and provides some helper functions around it.

 Similar to the `vpc` object from the VPC stack earlier, first expose the `Connections` object from the database stack to the ECS stack by making the following changes: